Average RV Prices With 20 New, Used & Rental Cost Examples

 Lack of Foresight

 Buying an RV is a significant financial commitment, and many people buy looking only at their situation today without considering the years to come when your situation may be very different.
-You can weather unexpected storms and still retain ownership of your RV if you undertake some serious financial planning beforehand.
-You must understand how the buying and selling of RVs work and with this in mind, think of what may happen in the future and how you will deal with that, should it occur.
+You can weather unexpected storms and retain ownership of your RV if you undertake severe financial planning beforehand.
+You must understand how the buying and selling of RVs work, and with this in mind, think of what may happen in the future and how you will deal with that, should it occur.

 Don’t stick your head in the sand and refuse to consider tomorrow; this lack of foresight can leave you in severe financial difficulty.

 Many near-to-retirement people or retirees decide to purchase an RV, some even selling their brick-and-mortar houses to do so.
 Many buy new or almost new RVs, reasoning that they will need little or no maintenance, so they spend a considerable amount on the vehicle.
-They then set out to travel and enjoy their retirement, without having done their homework first, and find that they have taken on a huge financial liability.
+They then set out to travel and enjoy their retirement without doing their homework and find they have taken on a huge financial liability.

-Add into this a calamity such as illness, an accident, or a financial meltdown and the life in an RV is suddenly an economic disaster.
-The hapless couple then discovers that selling the RV is simply not possible.
+Add a calamity such as illness, an accident, or a financial meltdown, and life in an RV suddenly becomes an economic disaster.
+The unfortunate couple then discovers that selling the RV is not possible.
 The financial and emotional costs add up very quickly.

 Why is it not possible to sell?